By the end of this section, you will be able to:

 MOM links to a wide array of open content, including open access books and articles, documents in the public domain, and OER.
 Because of its large breadth of resources, we recommend that you start your MOM search with only a selection of the “OER-specific sites” checked, rather than all the materials it can include.

 Institutional repositories (IRs) aren’t just for sharing copies of research articles and student theses.
 They can also be used to store and share OER.
 Although not every college shares OER through their institutional repository, the colleges below do share collections of OER specific to their institution:

 - MIT OpenCourseWare (Massachusetts Institute of Technology)

-Some open educational resources are shared through subject-specific repositories.
+Some OER are shared through subject-specific repositories.
 A few notable examples of this type, including open publishers that specialize in one discipline, are listed below:

 - Chem Collective: Chemistry

 - Learn Chem E: Chemical Engineering